trustgraph-ai/trustgraph/ts/EFFECT_NATIVE_REWRITE_AUDIT.md

     matches are legacy migration fallbacks, QA assertions, or the pre-paint host script.
 - Flow stateful services:
+  - Config service operation dispatch, schema persistence, and nested workspace state are complete: the long-lived config store now uses `HashMap` inside `SynchronizedRef`, and plain records remain only at persistence/API boundaries.
-  - Config service, KnowledgeCore service, FlowManager, and Librarian ref-backed state slices are complete.
+  - KnowledgeCore service, FlowManager, and Librarian ref-backed state slices are complete.
 Follow-up service work should focus on scoped layers, schedules where polling semantics allow, and managed persistence providers rather than direct mutable service fields.
   - Flow service startup facades now consistently use `ManagedRuntime`, and local scripts should delegate to `runMain()` instead of adding local `.catch(console.error/process.exit)` wrappers.